The Ultimate Guide to Downtown Reykjavik

 Harpa is a fantastic place to catch a show or concert in Iceland.

 The building of the new and improved docks was the greatest industrial project the country had seen.
-The Reykjavík Harbour would function as the capital's official shipping port until the 1960s when the larger Sundahöfn harbour was constructed.
+The Reykjavík Harbour would function as the capital's official shipping port until the 1960s when the larger Sundahöfn harbor was constructed.

 Reykjavik's harbour is a popular hang-out spot.Photo from Wikimedia, Creative Commons, by Reykholt.
 No edits made.